b3j0f/b3j0f/README.md

 - 🤖 machine learning,

 I am currently working on...
-- 🔭 https://kubirds.com: a supervision solution for kubernetes
+- 🔭 https://www.bejof.org/products/price-comparator: a price comparator tool for individuals and resellers
-- 🎛 https://datapio.co: a CI/CD platform for kubernetes
+- 💰 https://save-budget.com: a prepaid account service
 - 👯 https://storyzzz.com: a collective stories platform
+- 🏃 https://fitnessmatch.com: a competitive sport application

-And support 💪 the project https://monnaie-libre.fr/ for a stable and fair universal dividend for everybody 💸⚖💸 !
+And support 💪 the project https://monnaie-libre.fr/ for a stable and fair universal dividend for everybody 💸 ⚖ 💸 !

 Thanks for reading 🙏 and have a good day 👋👋👋 !
 <!--